-- Apple cider vinegar (ACV): Typically, people who use ACV to treat an infected Bartholin’s cyst dilute it and apply it to the cyst with a cotton ball.
+- Apple cider vinegar (ACV): Typically, people who use ACV to treat a Bartholin’s abscess dilute it and apply it to the cyst with a cotton ball.

-Over-the-counter (OTC) painkillers can help make activities, such as sitting and walking, more manageable.
+Over-the-counter (OTC) pain relievers can help make activities such as sitting and walking more manageable.

 - ibuprofen (Advil, Motrin)

 Fever often accompanies a Bartholin’s abscess.
 To treat a mild fever at home: